Skip to main content

 Dark Web Crimes

-The Dark Web operates in the shadows of the internet, reachable only through encrypted browsers.
-This article will explain what the Dark Web is and how it differs from other parts of the web.
-It will discuss the types of crimes harbored on the Dark Web, and how law enforcement tracks and prosecutes Dark Web crimes.
+This article will explain what the dark web is and how it differs from other parts of the web in functionality.
+It will discuss the types of crimes harbored on the dark web, including drug trafficking and identity theft, and how law enforcement tracks and prosecutes dark web crimes related to web activity.

-Note: FindLaw does not condone accessing the Dark Web or downloading encrypted browsers.
-Do so at your own risk.
+Note: FindLaw does not condone accessing the dark web or downloading encrypted browsers.

 Is the Dark Web Illegal?